Proven-Paradox/shaper-system/Handbook.md

 Cost: 0 MP (Overload +3 MP/7 MP)
 Damage: x1/x2/x3 (Physical)
 Effect: You may use your Phyiscal or Mental [Defense Bonus](#defense-bonus) in place of your Physical or Mental Offense.
 If you use Physical Defense, this Ability functions as an Attack.
 If you use Mental Defense, this Ability functions as a Spell.
 You may choose to Overload this Ability to 3 MP or 7 MP, which increases the Ability's damage multiplier to x2 or x3, respectively.
-If you pay any Overload cost, this Ability also [Provokes](#provoked) its target.
+This Ability also [Provokes](#provoked) its target.
 Description: You overwhelm a foes defenses using your own.
 This could reflect a shield bash, striking with armored limbs, overloading your mechanical armor's energy shields, or similar techniques which rely on armor.

 #### Doom